hihohub/umbrella-networks/README.md

 - - organize your images into subfolders by class
 - - if desired, organize those subfolders into higher level folders
 - - use as many levels as you like
+- - all folders must have unique names
 - - when initializing the umbrella network, set levels = 0 for a regular softmax over all classes (the program ignores the higher folders), set levels = 1 to predict just the outer level clusters, set levels > 1 to predict first the outer level cluster, then the specific inner layer class, i.e. the outer level folders each contain subfolders, one for each class
 - - the subfolders may also contain their own subfolders, and the umbrella network predicts as many levels as you specify in the 'levels' setting
 - - if levels is non-zero and set to less than the number of layers of folders, the program compresses the lower level folders into the upper level folders, keeping all of the images